Mornington Peninsula Shire’s two-year trial of 80 kilometre per hour speed limits on 38 Shire-managed, high risk sealed rural roads has now commenced.

 The installation of new speed signs, including electronic message boards notifying drivers of the change, is now operating across the 38 roads.

-Mornington Peninsula Shire Mayor Councillor Sam Hearn said, “this trial is a great step towards making our roads safer, especially as we tragically are Victoria’s worst municipality for road trauma so far in 2019.
-This trial is timely as we head into our busy summer period".
+This trial is a great step towards making our roads safer, especially as we tragically are Victoria’s worst municipality for road trauma so far in 2019.
+This trial is timely as we head into our busy summer period.

 In recent history, there has been a high instance of single vehicle crashes on Peninsula roads.
 By travelling 10km/h slower, you reduce your risk of being seriously injured or killed in a crash by 20 and 30% respectively.